-Best Chromebook
+Best Chromebook, June 2017

 Conclusion

 There's a Chromebook to satisfy most any need that you may have.
 Whether you're buying for yourself, as a gift, or giving guidance to someone else for their own purchase, be sure to start here before making a buying decision.
-For most people, though, most of the time, the Samsung Chromebook Pro is the overall best bet.
+For most people, though, most of the time, the Samsung Chromebook Plus is the overall best bet.

 Best overall

-Samsung Chromebook Pro
+Samsung Chromebook Plus

-Samsung and Google have built the best Chromebook you can buy with the Samsung Chromebook Pro.
-It's incredibly well built, has one of the best displays of any laptop and has the horsepower to handle anything you throw at it.
-And handle it well.
+Samsung and Google have built the best Chromebook you can buy with the Samsung Chromebook Plus.
+It's incredibly well built, has one of the best displays of any laptop and is the first Chromebook with the new Pen that adds pressure sensitive drawing.

 The bottom line: For anyone who wants to use a Chromebook on a regular basis, and values getting extra performance and hardware quality at an added price, Samsung has made the Chromebook for you.

-One more thing: There's also a Samsung Chromebook Plus, built with a slightly slower ARM processor and available for a bit less money.
+One more thing: There's also a Samsung Chromebook Pro, built with a stronger Intel processor and available for a bit more money.

+Update, June 2017: Our pick for best Chromebook is the Samsung Chromebook Plus, and the Acer Chromebook R13 is our budget pick.